50% OFF for the first month on all servers with CODE: SUMMERROCK

 Unlike renting dedicated servers where a host allows you usage of a server that you don’t own, colocation is where you put your physical server in rented space within a datacenter which then provides it with services such as internet, power and cooling.
 This is a good solution for larger servers, and can be cheaper in the long run compared to renting dedicated servers.

 Short for Central Processing Unit.
 The CPU is essentially the brain of the computer, it usually handles most data manipulation and calculation.
 A CPU is a component which exists on both servers and personal computers, including recent smartphones and tablets.
 In Minecraft Server Hosting, selecting a good CPU is essential as selecting a poor CPU may throttle a servers performance.
+Clock speed is the most important technical rating of a processor, make sure that you have over 3.2Ghz available.

 A portmanteau of CraftServer and Bukkit.
 This is a Minecraft server that allows the installation of Bukkit plugins and focuses on preserving vanilla behavior, rather than introducing addition configuration or performance optimizations.
 Compare with “Spigot”.